thingsboard/thingsboard.github.io/_includes/docs/user-guide/scada/scada-symbols-dev-guide.md

 ##### SCADA editor actions

-- **Create Widget**: This button allows you to quickly create a widget based on your SCADA symbol.
+- **Create Widget** - this button allows you to quickly create a widget based on your SCADA symbol.
 Any major changes to the SCADA symbol will automatically reflect in the widget library, except for fields like title, description, and search tags, which are copied at the moment you create the widget.

-- **Apply** and **Decline**: These buttons allow you to save or discard changes to the symbol.
+- **Apply** and **Decline** - these buttons allow you to save or discard changes to the symbol.

-- **Preview**: Enables you to check the widget's behavior from the end-user's perspective.
+- **Preview** - enables you to check the widget's behavior from the end-user's perspective.
 The left panel will render the SVG, while the right panel shows the configuration page of the widget.
 Use the **Back** button to exit preview mode.

 {% include images-gallery.html imageCollection="scada-editor-actions-1" %}